Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-As a monoinfection, chronic hepatitis G is rare.
-When examining patients with chronic hepatitis "neither A, nor B, nor D, conducted in Europe.
-USA and Japan, the detectability of their hepatitis G virus ranged from 3 to 15%, which is significantly higher than the detection of HGV in blood donors, but similar to the frequency of detection in control groups (with non-viral liver diseases).
+Chronic hepatitis G is rare as a monoinfection.
+In a study of patients with chronic hepatitis "neither A, nor B, nor D" conducted in Europe, the USA and Japan, the detection rate of hepatitis G virus in them ranged from 3 to 15%, which is significantly higher than the detection rate of HGV in blood donors, but similar to the detection rate in control groups (with non-viral liver diseases).
 This statistical fact indicates a possible, but not absolute, involvement of the hepatitis G virus in the formation of chronic hepatitis

 In the world literature, in most cases, a combination of chronic hepatitis G with widespread chronic hepatitis C and B is reported.